vidyagames998/vidyagames998.github.io/eldenring/index.md

 - Make sure you are medium load, remove pieces of armor if you need to
 - Strategy: Summon Mimic immediately at start of Radagon.
 Dodge and heal and eventually get behind to use Lions Claw when open.
 Before Elden Beast heal, use physick.
 Start Elden Beast by running up and spamming lions claw.
 When Elden Beast runs away get on the horse and run closer while Elden beast attacks your mimic.
 Keep attacking with Lions Claw until dead.

 Option 3: Dragon Halberd.
 Play style will be similar to the Golden Halberd, easy to get, easy to upgrade as you likely have the somber already.
-Spin to win at times.
+Spin to win.
 Elden beast is immune to frost so the build is good, but not the best.
 The Dragon Halberds Frost damage helps with Miquella and is a decent choice for DLC.

 Option 4: Ruins Greatsword.
 Ranged Ash of war like Blasphemous Blade, but rock/gravity.
 Relatively easy to get after killing radahn, upgrades with somber.
 Attack is kinda slow and it won't be as forgiving on Miquella, but it is decent in DLC.